-Kellie is the Research Degrees Officer within the Graduate School, and has responsibility for the administration of all Postgraduate Research Degree students' examinations across the University.
+Kellie has responsibility for the administration of all Postgraduate Research Degree students' examinations across the University.
 She provides support and advice to supervisory teams, internal and external examiners and students from the submission of their initial thesis for examination, to their viva voce examination through to the conferment of their degree.
 She also services the Research Degrees Committee where examining teams are proposed and submitted for approval and Policies and Procedures for Postgraduate Research Students are discussed.

 She oversees the administration of the University Research Studentships, and in order for Kellie to do her job, she works closely with a network of colleagues from the Faculties, HR, Finance / Payroll and the Vice-Chancellor's Office.

-Additionally, Maddie deals with External Examiner and office expenses and visiting student applications.
-Finally, she organises dates for the Research Administrators Group meetings and Student Representatives forums and she is responsible for keeping the list of the participants up to date.
+Additionally, Maddie deals with external examiner expenses, office finance, website updates and visiting student applications.
+Finally, she organises the Research Administrators Group meetings and Student Representatives forums.

 Hayley provides administrative support within the Graduate School and is also responsible for sending out certificates of attendance to the students who have attended the Graduate School workshops and maintaining the attendance records.